Firanus/advent-of-code/README.md

 - **2021 Day 6** - Lanternfish.
 The fish can only have one of 8 ages and spawn new fishes when they hit the highest age.
 You need to store the ages in a map.
 - **2021 Day 14** - Extended Polymerization.
 This problem is about storing information about a rapidly expanding polymer.
 Trickier, as the order of the letters in the string matters, but actually not so bad, as all you're really concerned about is pair counts.
 Solved by storing a map of both the individual counts of items, and the pairs of items.
 - **2021 Day 21** - Dirac Dice.
 This problem introduces many many game states in the second part.
 Finding an efficient way to store them is the key to a quick solution.
+- **2022 Day 11** - Monkey In The Middle.
+This problem deals with expanding numbers.
+The interesting part is that in part 2, you're asked to come up with your own way to keep the numbers managable without blowing up the core logic of the algorithm.

 ### Intcode Computer